 The EU has implemented the SI / metric system of units of measurement for all economic, public health, public safety and administrative purposes.
 Post-EU Exit, to deviate from the metric system would introduce significant barriers to trade, adversely affect the free movement of goods and undermine the UK’s position as a signatory to the Metre Convention.

-The impact of Brexit on UK Notified Bodies, whether providing product certification, quality management system certification or initial qualification of weighing and measuring instruments, cannot be overstated.
+The impact of EU Exit on UK Notified Bodies, whether providing product certification, quality management system certification or initial qualification of weighing and measuring instruments, cannot be overstated.

 Our economy is built upon principles and confidence in accurate measurement, with more than £600bn worth of goods sold by reference to their mass, quantity or volume in the UK every year.

-However, remaining as far as possible aligned to the EU market post-Brexit would be the best possible option for UK businesses and consumers from the metrology perspective.
-It would also be best for the profile, status and influence of the UK as a leading nation in metrology.
+However, remaining as far as possible aligned to the EU market would be the best possible option for UK businesses and consumers from the metrology perspective: a likely outcome as many EU standards are aligned to international standards.